image of Charles Bridge and Old town Prague at night

 Brno

-How to get to the czech repbulic
+How to get to the Czech Republic

 Vaclav Havel Airport Prague is the largest and busiest airport in the Czech Republic, serving millions of passengers every year.
 The airport has connections to major international destinations, including flights to North America, Asia, and the Middle East.